-Facility and Home Health Care That Focuses on Quality of Life
+Facility and Home Care That Focuses on Quality of Life

-Hospice of Orange and Sullivan Counties provides care in the home, nursing home, hospital, adult care facility or in the Kaplan Family Hospice Residence.
-We offer palliative care (comfort care), rather than curative treatment with an approach that focuses on relieving and preventing the suffering in all areas of a patient’s life.
+Hospice of Orange and Sullivan Counties provides care in the home, nursing home, hospital, adult care facility, or the Kaplan Family Hospice Residence.
+We offer palliative care (comfort care) rather than curative treatment with an approach that focuses on relieving and preventing suffering in all areas of a patient’s life.
 Hospice care is provided through an interdisciplinary, medically directed team.
-This team approach to care typically includes a physician, a nurse, a home health aide, a social worker, a chaplain and a volunteer.
-This multidisciplinary approach allows the palliative care team to address physical, emotional, spiritual and social concerns that arise with advanced illness.
+This team approach to care typically includes a physician, a nurse, a home health aide, a social worker, a chaplain, and a volunteer.
+This multidisciplinary approach allows the palliative care team to address physical, emotional, spiritual, and social concerns with advanced illness.

 Home Health Care Nurses On Call 24-Hours a Day

 The hospice nurse makes regularly scheduled visits to the patient providing expert pain management and symptom control techniques.
 Throughout the time that the patient is under the care of hospice, the nurse keeps the primary physician informed of the patient’s condition.

 Nurses provide the complete spectrum of skilled nursing care and are on call 24 hours a day, seven days a week to answer any questions, provide support or make emergency visits.